timkendrick/cl5-sdk/docs/animation-file-format.md

 - `"fadeout"` – fade the text down to 0% opacity
 - `"typewriter"` – animate the text in, letter-by-letter
 - `"cursor"` – append a blinking cursor to the text
+- `"prepend"` – prepend a string to the start of the text

 Multiple text effects can be applied to a single text frame.
 The effects will be applied in the order they are defined in the `effects` array.